rafaelkallis/bsc-thesis/vertiefung/content.md

 Note that if we remove property "x" from "/a/b", we also have to update the PI.

 After T_1 calculates the write set, it check whether other transactions had conflicting updates.
-We will see later how a transaction determines wether there are conflicting changes later.
+We will see how a transaction determines wether there are conflicting changes later.
 In order to keep things simple, we will assume that T_1 started after all other transactions finished, which implies there are no conflicting changes. (reference: Database Systems, Catherine Ricardo p.
 445).

 Since we passed the validation we can commit the changes.
-All writes specified in the write are performed.
+All actions specified in the write set are commited.
-The following example depict all change scenarios
+The following example depict all scenarios

-wp(/a/c, x) (x:true added)
+a) wp(/a/c, x) (property x:true added)
 [
     {
         "_id": "2:/a/c",